 My list of possible activities is below.
 There will be a brief presentation on bicycle safety at the opening.
 Everyone will be required to do the helmet check and bike check before proceeding, so we’ll need lots of adults helping with those.
 After that they can proceed to the other activities.We are not planning on prizes, but we might give them a card where they can get a stamp or sticker from each station.
 I’m still considering this aspect.

 We probably won’t be able to do a lot of stations.
 Our pack meetings are usually an hour, but this one will have to be a little longer.
 We might give them the option of doing the helmet check and bike inspection during the gathering time.
 I am also considering the number of adults we will have to help when deciding how many stations we can do.
 Many of our parents are not comfortable with being in charge of anything.
-I’ll definitely be asking the Boy Scout Troop for some help.
-I expect we’ll at least have our Den Chiefs and any Boy Scouts in need of service hours.
+I’ll definitely be asking the Scouts BSA Troop for some help.
+I expect we’ll at least have our Den Chiefs and any Scouts BSA in need of service hours.